 Final Plat Approval & Waivers

-The Board of Supervisors (BOS) approves the final plat at their meetings each Tuesday of the month (except the 5th Tuesday) at 10 am (Click here for the BOS meeting calendar.)
-Only the BOS can grant a waiver from the requirements of the Subdivision Regulations.
+The Board of Supervisors (BOS) is responsible for approving all final plats.
+In addition, only the BOS can grant a waiver from any requirement of the Subdivision Regulations.
 A waiver can be heard in advance of the final plat meeting or it can be heard at the same time as the plat is presented to the Board.

 Improvements & Lot Sales